Louga: Geography

 The closest towns are Dagadj, Bayakh, Taoua, Laye, Mbarom and Ngueye Dili.
 The capital of Senegal, Dakar, is 203 km away.
 The climate is dry, almost desertlike, with a long dry season called the harmattan that can last 9 months or more.
 This season carries dust to Louga and occasionally causes sandstorms, promoting wind erosion and water loss by evaporation.

 Population

 The main ethnic groups are the Wolof, the Fula, the Toucouleur, and the Moors.

 Economy

 Agriculture is the main sector of Louga's economy.
 Fishing is practiced on the 50 km sea front in Potou.

+Climate

+Louga, with year-round hot weather, has a hot desert climate (Köppen: BWh).
+Louga has a mildly rainy wet season from July to October, while the period from November to May has very little precipitation.

 Transport

 Louga is a junction station on the Dakar-Niger Railway network.

 Sports

-Stade ASEC Ndiambour, better known as Stade Alboury Ndiaye, is a multi-use stadium.
-It is currently used mostly for football matches and serves as a home ground of ASEC Ndiambour.
-The stadium holds 15,000 people.
+Stade Alboury Ndiaye, is a multi-use stadium.
+It is currently used mostly for football matches and serves as a home ground of ASAC Ndiambour.
+The stadium holds 3,000 people.